 I offer custom made weighted products to meet your needs.
 I can also provide you with a fabric to match your child's favorite interest, which can help them bond with the blanket even more.
 Send me a message to learn more.

 Always seek advise from your Occupational Therapist.

-For every purchase of our Sensory Weighted Products we donate 10% to support Autism York Region Chapter to assist those of us affected by Autism Spectrum Disorders.
+For every purchase of our Sensory Weighted Products we donate 10% of profits from our weighted therapy items to support autism causes in Canada.